 In 2013, Walter Udoeyop received a letter from an old friend back in Nigeria.
 Father Gerald Anietie Akata’s 70-year-old mother had a tumor in her heart, but no hospital in Nigeria could perform the surgery she needed.
 Akata enclosed his mother’s medical records, asking for Walter’s help.

-Walter, a consultant at Johnson City Medical Center, Tennessee, knew from the start this wasn’t going to be easy.
-Francisca Akata’s operation would cost a daunting $150,000 minimum if she had it in the U.S. Father Akata had been a pastor in Johnson City for several years, and Walter initially hoped to enlist the help of the church and hospitals his friend had served in.
+Walter, a consultant at Johnson City Medical Center, in Tennessee, knew from the start this wasn’t going to be easy.
+Francisca Akata’s operation would cost a daunting $150,000 minimum if she had it in the United States.
+Father Akata had been a pastor in Johnson City for several years, and Walter initially hoped to enlist the help of the church and hospitals his friend had served in.
 But neither could raise such a large amount of money.

-Since there was no compatible blood in the UAE or any of the other Gulf States, Mrs. Akata had to fly back home and wait until matching blood was found.
+Because there was no compatible blood in the UAE or any of the other Gulf States, Mrs. Akata had to fly back home and wait until matching blood was found.
 The hospital searched for blood but couldn’t find any in the two weeks that followed.

 Walter requested Francisca’s blood tests from the hospital and then began the search for compatible blood in the U.S. He tried blood center after blood center across the country before he was referred to the American Rare Donor Program in Philadelphia, a database of all rare-blood donors in America.
 Finally, he had located some suitable donors.

 His relief was short-lived because, as Thomas or Peyrard could have told him, it’s a lot harder for blood to cross borders than it is for people.
 “You would not imagine how difficult it is when you have to import or export rare blood,” Peyrard says.
 “Your patient is dying, and you have people in an office asking for this paper and that form.
 It’s just crazy.
-It’s not a TV set, it’s not a car.
+It’s not a TV set; it’s not a car.
 It’s blood.”

 Sometimes sending blood from one country to another is more than a bureaucratic nightmare.
 As Walter now discovered, the hospital in the UAE had a policy not to accept blood donations from outside the Gulf States, which meant that Francisca wouldn’t be able to use the blood he had found in America.